MicrosoftDocs/cpp-docs/docs/mfc/reference/cautohidedocksite-class.md

  The new offset.

 ### Remarks
- [CMFCAutoHideBar](../../mfc/reference/cmfcautohidebar-class.md) objects are positioned statically on the [CAutoHideDockSite](../../mfc/reference/cautohidedocksite-class.md) object.
+ [CMFCAutoHideBar](../../mfc/reference/cmfcautohidebar-class.md) objects are positioned statically on the `CAutoHideDockSite` object.
 This means that the user cannot manually change the location of the `CMFCAutoHideBar` objects.
 The `SetOffsetRight` method controls the spacing between the right side of the right-most `CMFCAutoHideBar` and the right side of the `CAutoHideDockSite`.

 ##  <a name="repositionpanes"></a>  CAutoHideDockSite::RepositionPanes
- Redraws the panes on the [CAutoHideDockSite](../../mfc/reference/cautohidedocksite-class.md).
+ Redraws the panes on the `CAutoHideDockSite`.

 ```
 virtual void RepositionPanes(CRect& rectNewClientArea);